 Carpenter Collective partner, Tad Carpenter has written and illustrated over 20 picture books in the market today.
 His first book, Sad Santa which he wrote and illustrated was praised for it’s unique take on the holidays and received numerous accolades from the likes of Print Magazine, Society of Illustrators and The New York Times.
-Carpenter continues to write, illustrate and speak across the country about the value of books.
+Carpenter continues to write, illustrate and speak around the world on the value and importance of children’s literature.

 Uh-oh!
 Will monster ever find the perfect pair of undies?
 This book is filled with hilarious rhymes from the celebrated author, Samantha Berger, and bright and innovative hand drawn illustrations from Tad Carpenter.
 This bouncy tale of self-reliance is full of warmth and humor.
 Tad created all the illustrations in this book with a #2 pencil—a risk that Scholastic championed.